One of The Best Seaside Towns in the UK – Folkestone

 Living in Folkestone

 Ella Alexander’s piece in Harper’s Bazaar waxes lyrical about the wonderful reasons to move to and live in Folkestone.
 The Warren is a natural wilderness, and protected area of scientific interest nestled on our coastline.
 The town has excellent free spaces for recreation, such as the Lower Leas Coastal Park, as well as stony and sandy beaches.
-We also have world-class sports facilities with the soon-to-be-opened F51, the world’s first multi-storey skate park.
+We also have world-class sports facilities with F51, the world’s first multi-storey skate park.

 Best food in Folkestone